LakGar/VBA-challenge/README.md

 The results will be generated in the summary columns (`I1` to `L` and `N1` to `O`) on each worksheet.

 ## Acknowledgments
 - Portions of the VBA code were inspired by examples and guidance provided by the curriculum content.
-Specific sections were adapted from standard VBA practices discussed in forums and tutorials such as Stack Overflow.
-- Assistance with the implementation and debugging of the code was provided by support staff and peers.
-- The code was reviewed and tested in collaboration with peers to ensure accuracy and efficiency.
+S

 ## Code Location
 - The VBA script is located in the `Module` file within this repository.